 Not just for coffee, Starbucks also offers a wide variety of foods and snacks.
 Though many of these items are prepackaged, that doesn’t make them automatically safe during pregnancy.

 Their egg dishes, including the popular spinach feta wrap and sous vide egg bites, are commonly queried.
 In looking at the ingredients list, many of the egg products served are made with pasteurized liquid eggs, which increases their safety.

 However, the egg dishes are also not made fresh to order but are instead reheated in a commercial toaster oven.
 Treat these foods like you would leftovers, and ensure they are heated until ‘steaming hot.’

 Similar to egg wraps and bites are the chain’s breakfast sandwiches, ham and cheese croissants, and meat/cheese-containing lunch sandwiches.
 While some of these sandwiches might taste okay at room temperature, they are a risk for foodborne illness.
 Ask to have them heated until steaming hot.

 For more on this, see our guide to deli meat while pregnant.

-Like all other restaurants, the fresh fruit cup at Starbucks is best avoided while pregnant due to the risk for picking up foodborne illness.
-If you want a fruit to accompany your meal, opt for their whole bananas, clementines, or one of the pasteurized fruit puree pouches.
+Like all other restaurants, the fresh fruit cup at Starbucks is best avoided while pregnant due to the risk of picking up a foodborne illness.
+If you want the fruit to accompany your meal, opt for their whole bananas, clementines, or one of the pasteurized fruit puree pouches.
 Read more about fresh salads and pre-prepped food here.

 Overall, the customizable features at Starbucks lend it to be incredibly pregnancy-friendly.
 From being able to control caffeine in drinks to their wide array of food, this article can guide you through ordering your next midday pick-me-up.